justin7251/aj-inventory-system/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.0.

-## Upgrade angluar 8 to 10
+## Upgrade angular 8 to 10
-In this project, I upgraded the Angluar version from 8 to 10, which took me 3 hours.
+In this project, I upgraded the Angular version from 8 to 10, which took me 3 hours.
 There are many problems with the upgrade.
 The `ng update` function shows that all packages are up to date.
 Therefore, I have to manually update `core`, `cli` and many small packages.

 Manually update the software package: